Lisa and I are two female entrepreneurs who set up a baking business specialising in personalised and branded biscuits.

 If you do not know where to start, then learn from what your competitors are doing.
 Which, if any, online platforms do they operate on?
 Who can help you navigate a way for your business to be up there as well?

 Currently, the digital world is a men’s world.
 And it can be daunting entering a field where you feel you are not capable or able enough.
 Being businesswomen in and of itself is hard.
 So, you are no stranger to doing things the hard way.
 So, simply keep asking all the questions you need to ask and never be afraid to show what might appear as weakness.
-It is one of our big advantages and opens so much room to grow and learn.
+It is one of our big advantages and opens so much room to grow and learn and make a commitment to understanding digital.

 If you yourself don’t know how to, then simply ask help from someone who knows.
-There are plenty of able professionals who would love to work with you to elevate your brand, product and/or service.
+There are plenty of able professionals who would love to work with you to elevate your brand, product and/or service and have a history of understanding digital.

 This is a fabulous guest blog by the wonderful Saskia of Bloom Bakers.
 Their journey is totally inspirational.